 Chatuchak Weekend Market / Talad Rot Fai Night Market

-No Bangkok itinerary would be complete without visiting one of the famous night markets in the city.
-If you’re spending 4 days in Bangkok chances are high you will be there on a Friday, Saturday or a Sunday.
-In this case I would recommend to visit the Chatuchak Weekend Market which is the biggest open-air market in the world.
+No Bangkok itinerary would be complete without visiting one of the famous night markets in Bangkok.
+If you’re spending 4 days in Bangkok, chances are you will be there on a Friday, Saturday, or Sunday.

 Damnoen Saduak Floating Market

 Can you believe it’s already the third day from your 4 day Bangkok itinerary?
 Crazy, huh?
 Today it’s time to venture out of the city a little bit and visit two of the most unique markets around Bangkok: the Damnoen Saduak Floating Market and the Maeklong Railway Market.

 If you have your own scooter and you are not afraid of the crazy Bangkok traffic you can enjoy one of the most fun things to do in Bangkok on your own as well.

 However, the markets are located quite far away from Bangkok – you need to drive around 1.5 hours in one direction – so I would recommend booking an organized tour instead of driving by yourself.